symfony/symfony-docs/configuration/environments.rst

 determine which configuration file to load.
 This accomplishes the goal of multiple environments in an elegant, powerful and transparent way.

-Of course, in reality, each environment differs only somewhat from others.
+However, in practice each environment differs only somewhat from others.
 Generally, all environments will share a large base of common configuration.
-Opening the ``config_dev.yml`` configuration file, you can see how this is accomplished easily and transparently:
+Opening the ``config_dev.yml`` configuration file, you can see how this is
+accomplished:

 .. configuration-block::